 The Program Review process is an area in which the College incorporates a systematic cycle of planning and evaluation in an effort to allocate resources strategically.
-Every six years, as part of the

-Comprehensive Program Review Self Study, each department sets goals and objectives, evaluates progress toward previous goals, and evaluates how curriculum addresses student needs as well as how the program addresses changes in student demographics.
+Every six years, as part of the Comprehensive Program Review Self Study, each department sets goals and objectives, evaluates progress toward previous goals, and evaluates how curriculum addresses student needs, and how the program addresses changes in student demographics.
 As part of Program Review, every two years, each department or program prepares a Bi-Annual State of the Department report that addresses these areas: Program Goals and Objectives; Student Learning Outcomes (program and course level) faculty and staff needs, facilities and equipment needs.
 Quantitative data supplied by the college researcher are incorporated into Program Review documents, and the programs gather a variety of qualitative data to support their evaluation of program need.
-The Program Review results are presented to the Curriculum Committee, to the Planning and Budget Committee, are posted on Inside Cañada, and become an integral part of the planning process.
-New faculty hiring is strongly linked to recommendations from Program Review.
+The Program Review results are presented to the Curriculum Committee, to the College Council, Planning and Budget, posted on Inside Cañada, and become an integral part of the planning process.
+INSERT A CHANGE IN BUDGET ALLOCATION, ETC. THAT HAS OCCURRED AS A RESULT OF PROGRAM REVIEW.